Stay (Sugarland song): Content

 "Stay" is a ballad of infidelity, taking the perspective of the mistress of a man who is cheating on his wife.
 It begins with the mistress's insistence that the man stay with her — even if his wife should call and ask where he is — because she (the mistress) is "so tired of being lonely".
 Although the man tells her that he will leave his wife for her, she refuses to believe him, telling him that "it's too much pain to have to bear / To love a man you have to share".

 In the third verse, the mistress then changes her mind; according to Nettles, she (the woman in the song) "has her own sense of redemption and realizes she deserves more than being with someone who will never be fully hers".
 This change is revealed in the final chorus.

-In the song, Nettles' vocals are accompanied by Kristian Bush (Sugarland's other member) on acoustic guitar; unlike most other Sugarland songs, Bush does not sing harmony vocals.
+In the song, Nettles' vocals are accompanied by Kristian Bush on acoustic guitar; unlike most other Sugarland songs, Bush does not sing harmony vocals.
 The only other instrumentation in the song is an organ, played by Bush's brother Brandon.

 Inspiration

 According to Nettles, "Stay" was inspired by Reba McEntire's 1986 single "Whoever's in New England", a ballad in which a wife addresses her unfaithful husband.
-After hearing the song, Nettles thought that it would be an original approach to take the perspective of the "other woman" (i.e., the mistress), as very few country songs had ever done so.
+"Whoever's in New England" was, in turn, based upon "Weekend in New England," a pop hit by Barry Manilow.
+After hearing "Whoever's in New England," Nettles thought that it would be an original approach to take the perspective of the "other woman" (i.e., the mistress), as very few country songs had ever done so.
 Once she decided to take that perspective, the song "practically wrote itself".

-The melody is similar to the Lonestar song "I'm Already There."